andycowl/bbdb3-manual/tutorial.rst

 BBDB allows sending email to a single contact or a set of contacts.

-Search and navigate to a specfic contact and type 'm' (`bbdb-mail`) which composes an email to the current contact.
+Search and navigate to a specfic contact and type 'm' (:function:`bbdb-mail`) which composes an email to the current contact.

 If a set of contacts has been created, type '* m' to send an email to all contacts in the list.